 The Memory Load And DB Size Usage plugin displays the PHP memory load consumption and database usage on your dashboard footer, and admin toolbar.
 This is useful when you’ve got limited PHP memory available, or a limited database quote, and need to keep track of how much you’ve got left.

-To learn more about this plugin, go here: Memory Load And DB Size Usage
+Visit this site to learn more about this WordPress plugin: Memory Load And DB Size Usage Plugin For WordPress

 WP Page Load Stats displays memory, page load time, average load time, and query count in the footer of your site.

-Go here to learn more about this WordPress plugin: WP Page Load Stats – WordPress Plugin
+Go here to learn more about this WordPress plugin: WP Page Load Stats WordPress Plugin

 Strictly System Check is a site monitoring tool that allows website administrators to regularly check the status of their site and to be notified if the site goes down or becomes overloaded.